davidmartinrius/speech-dataset-generator/README.md

 If you pass multiples those will be executed in the order that are passed.
 In the case you don't pass enhancers no enhancer will be used.

 By default, no enhancer is used.

+You can combine them all the enhancers in the input.

+#### Deepfilternet

 I suggest using deepfilternet for noisy audios.
+It is the one that gives the best results when denoising.

+#### Resembleai
 The output sound of resembleai sometimes can be a little distorted.
 So, it is not always a good choise.
+It can denoise and enhance.
+If you are combining deepfilternet and resembleai, you can disble resembleai denoising.

+In the case of resembleai you can play with its parameters at [audio_manager.py](https://github.com/davidmartinrius/speech-dataset-generator/blob/02bfbf7d2ed675472ff8ed15cafeea6188e22bac/speech_dataset_generator/audio_manager/audio_manager.py#L117)

+solver = "midpoint" #There is "rk4", "euler" and "midpoint" by default

+denoising = True

+nfe = 128 #range from 1 to 128, if the output sounds like a cassete you can reduce this value

+tau = 0 #range from 0 to 1, better if disabled

+#### Mayavoz
-The pretreined model of mayavoz only works with a sampling rate of 16000.
-Only recommended if the source is also 16000 hz as well.
+The pretrained model of mayavoz only works with a sampling rate of 16000.
+Only recommended if the input source is also at 16000 hz.

-You can combine them.

 ### The audio is not always 100% used to be splitted into files